Ready to say goodbye to diapers? Here’s how to use the Oh Crap potty training method to successfully potty train your toddler!

 So, if you want to try just day time potty training, I get it.
 I completely get it.
 Potty training is hard work and having a break at the end of the day is such a relief.
 But, nighttime potty training is not as hard as it sounds.
 I encourage you to give it a try!!!

-Things to Avoid With the Oh Crap Potty Training Method
+Oh Crap Potty Training Method Troubleshooting

 - Never use bribery to encourage your kid to go on the toilet.
 In the book, Glowacki discusses how bribing your child is setting yourself and your kid up for failure and can make the potty training process more difficult.